joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5904514/2024/11/06/joe-douglas-jets-gm-state-of-jets-season/

 **Plea Deals for Accused 9/11 Plotters Are Valid, Judge Rules**\
-`A military judge said he would move forward with accepting guilty pleas from three defendants in exchange for life sentences in the long-running case.`\
+`A military judge said he would move forward with accepting guilty pleas from three defendants in exchange for life sentences.
+The agreements had been rescinded by the defense secretary.`\
 https://nytimes.com/2024/11/06/us/politics/gitmo-plea-agreement.html

 **Joseph Rykwert, Architectural Historian Who Challenged Modernism, Dies at 98**\